Preparatory Enrollment Program

 - Demonstrate the need and desire for academic support

-PEP student support services begin spring of senior year of high school, continue in the summer program prior to fall semester, and throughout the 1st year experience.
-The objective is to ensure that students have a successful transition to college and are equipped with the necessary academic and personal skills to persist and graduate from Rhode Island College.
+Preparatory Enrollment Program student support services are provided during the spring of senior year of high school, the summer prior to fall semester, and continue throughout the 1st year of enrollment at Rhode Island College.
+Our objective is to ensure that PEP students experience a successful transition to college and are equipped with the necessary academic and personal skills to persist and graduate from Rhode Island College.

-- 6 Week Summer Program – This is a unique opportunity for students to live on the Rhode Island Collge campus, enroll in college classes for credit in preparation for fall semester, and interact with the community of incoming PEP students
+- Residential Summer Program – The 6-week Summer Program is a unique opportunity for incoming PEP students to live on the Rhode Island College campus, enroll in credit-bearing college classes in preparation for fall semester, and interact with the Rhode Island College community.
+First year enrollment is contingent upon successful completion of the Summer Program.

 Requirements of 1st Year PEP Students